fmueller1/NTBD/README.md

 ## Usage

-Clone the repo and run build.gradle
+Clone the repo and run ./gradlew build

 ### Prerequisites